One of our counsellors will get in touch with you soon!

 This shows that the Scrum Framework is becoming the choice of teams for implementing the agile methodology.
 And it is the Scrum Master who ensures that the team aligns to the Scrum Framework and ensures team success.

-So, if you were slightly confused about Scrum Master role as your career, I believe by now you are clear about your decision.
+So, if you were slightly confused about the Scrum Master role as your career, by now you should be clear about your decision.
 So, why wait, start preparing for your Scrum Master interview with these frequently asked Scrum Master Interview Questions and Answers.

 Here are a few frequently asked questions that will help you prepare for your job interview:

 1. Who are Scrum Masters and what are they responsible for?

 The Scrum Masters are responsible for supporting and promoting Scrum.
 They assist their team in meeting their goals.
 They help to manage project risks and mentor the team as a coach.
 The Scrum Masters are also known as servant leaders, as they provide collaboration and motivate their team to deliver their best.

 2. What is a "user story" in Scrum?